-If you didn’t bother with the first Ayton file: William Alexander Ayton was born in 1816 and died in 1909; he was a Church of England vicar.
+If you didn’t bother with the first Ayton file: William Alexander Ayton was born in 1816 and died in 1909.
+He was a priest in the Church of England - probably not a very zealous one though he took his parish duties seriously enough - and while he was a member of the GD he was vicar of Chacombe, just outside Banbury.
 Anne Hempson was born in 1820 or 1821, daughter of John Hempson, farmer, of Ramsey in Essex; she married William Alexander in 1862 and died in 1898 after several years of ill-health.

 A WORD ABOUT SOURCES